MPFalcon/FalconTodo.io/README.md

 There are two containers present; One contains the web service *(None.js)* and the other contains the database service *(Apache Cassandra)*

- - Run `docker compose watch` to initiate it.
-It may take a few minutes and output is verbose, so you'll be ale to tell when it is done
+ - Run `docker compose up` to initiate it.
+It may take a few minutes and output is verbose, so you'll be ale to tell when it is done; If you need to clean the build, run `docker compose down -v`

- - You'll have to *manually* run the following command to populate the database with the provide schema **(data.cql)**: `docker compose exec cassandra cqlsh -f /docker-entrypoint-initdb.d/data.cql`

  - The database at this point should be fully functional and the web service will be available at `http://localhost:8080`

 ## How to Build and Run - Windows

+*TBD*

 ## Recap